Sunday, July 31, 2011

 Fingerprint-a-phobic

-Glass doors, glasses, screens, drinking glasses, ATM machines, public counter tops, TAPE, glue, windows, cell phone screens, mirrors, remote controls.... what do these have in common?
-FEAR!
-One of the worst fears is using tape at work!
-How do you use tape without leaving your fingerprints on it?
-You can't.
+Glass doors, glasses, screens, drinking glasses, ATM machines, public countertops, tape, glue, windows, cell phone screens, mirrors, remote controls… what do these all have in common?
+FEAR.

-Lord Jesus give me strength to not allow fear to have control over me.
+Lord Jesus, give me strength to not allow fear to control me.

 Friday, July 22, 2011